byobc/book/book/src/lecture_electrical_basics.md

 Up until now we've been discussing logic in terms of 1 and 0, but we all know that math isn't real.
 You can't send a number across a wire–you send a **voltage**!

-If we charge a wire to a HIGH voltage (in our case, above about 4.5V), we usually *interpret* that wire as meaning "1".
+If we charge a wire to a HIGH voltage (in our case, above about 4.5V), we *interpret* that wire as meaning "1".

-If we charge a wire to a LOW voltage (in our case, below about 0.5V), we usually *interpret* that wire as meaning "0".
+If we charge a wire to a LOW voltage (in our case, below about 0.5V), we *interpret* that wire as meaning "0".

 Any voltage in-between HIGH and LOW is meaningless, and most gates aren't designed to work correctly with voltages in the middle.

-Often, HIGH=1 and LOW=0 is good enough, but we'll encounter some situations later on where the meaning of "1" and "0" isn't clear, and so we'll use HIGH and LOW from now on and develop some better words to describe the meaning of signals later.
+When dealing with abstract logic gates, it's much more common to use the 1/0 notation.
+When we're looking at voltages in a circuit, however, using HIGH/LOW is useful as a reminder that we're in the real world.

 For the purposes of this class, we will assume that a HIGH signal means the same thing as 5V, and assume that a LOW signal means the same thing as 0V.